WordenAFT/Palworld_BreedChain_Calculator/README.md

 The packaged .exe file was >25 MB (~100 mb, so I can't upload it here.
 If you have ideas on how to do that, let me know!

-When adding pals to the inherited and excluded lists, do not add commas between the pal names.
+* When adding pals to the inherited and excluded lists, do not add commas between the pal names.
+* The inputs are not case-sensitive.
+Have at it!

+### Limitations
 This script also cannot handle special combination target species.
 I plan to work on this in the next few days and upload a change to allow for it.

-## Notes

 Special Combos: ['Relaxaurus Lux', 'Incineram Noct', 'Mau Cryst',
                        'Vanwyrm Cryst','Eikthyrdeer Terra','Elphidran Aqua',